aliahdab/foocoding-course/README.md

 # foocoding-course
-Here in this repo which I forked from foocoding you can see my homeworks in foocoding class.
+Here in this repo I forked from foocoding repo so you can see my homeworks in foocoding course .